salemon/robotic_chess_player/README.md

 Copy the file and put it into `/robotic_chess_player/config` folder.

 ### 5. Chessboard's square length and compensation of z direction's error
+* The currently used chessboard is 0.043 meters for each of its squares.
+* The pose estimation result has a certain amount of error in the z-direction, so compensation needs to be added to the z-direction.
+The current compensation value is -0.156 meters.
+A more negative value means the gripper is raised more away from the chessboard surface and vice versa.
+* The square's length and compensation are manually saved in the `camera_hand_eye_calibration.yaml` file. **Please adjust them if a new chessboard is used.
+Remember, the unit is meters.**
+* The process of getting the proper compensation value will be elaborated in **Usage** section

 # Usage
 ## Start the entire system